-Format vlan tagging <vlan-list>

-no vlan tagging
+Format vlan tagging <vlan-list></vlan-list> Mode Interface Config no vlan tagging vlan association subnet

 This command configures the tagging behavior for a specific interface in a VLAN to disabled.
 If tagging is disabled, traffic is transmitted as untagged frames.
 The vlan-list contains VlanId's in range <1-4093>.
 Separate non-consecutive IDs with ',' and no spaces and no zeros in between the range; Use '-' for range.